There are six species of blue tongue lizards which come in a variety of sizes and colours, but they all have distinctive blue tongues.

-Blue-tongues are long lived.
+Blue-tongues are long-lived.
 Some live for over twenty years.

 They have large teeth and a powerful bite that can crush hard-shelled creatures such as beetles and snails.

-Blue tongue lizards are solitary animals that prefers to live alone.
 It is only during the mating session between September and November that males actively look for females.
 Males compete and fight aggressively with each other to mate with a female.

 While most humans usually leave these harmless animals alone, sometimes humans too cause lizard deaths by accidentally running over them with lawn mowers and cars.
 Poisoned bait used to kill snails and slugs can also be fatal the blue tongue lizards which may eat a poisoned snail and die.